 Observe behavior both when they are alone and when you feed them.

 You will want to first observe their behavior without them noticing you.
-Koi will get to know you by sight.
-They may make movements towards you or for your attention if they see you.
-Also, they’ll become used to you approaching to feed them, and even a sluggish koi will move quickly if it is anticipating food!
+Koi will get to know you by sight and may make movements towards you if they see you.
+Since they become used to you approaching to feed them, even a sluggish koi will move quickly if it is anticipating food!
+Keeping an eye on them from a distance will help you spot anybody that is having a tough time.

 5 Areas to Analyze for Koi Diseases